 Volunteers maintain the flowers and shrubbery (not grass cutting).

 Congregational Ministries Donna Belcher & Eileen Altenberg (See detailed listing above.)

 Children and Youth assist the clergy at the altar; scheduled on a rotating basis.

 Altar Guild Elaine Mosely, Director

 Members prepare the Altar for Sunday services, weddings and funerals.
 There are five groups who serve once a month.

 Choir - Adult members sing for the 10:30 AM Sunday service and other special occasions.
-Rehearsal is at 7:30 PM on Wednesday evenings and 9:30 AM Sunday mornings.
+Rehearsal is at 7:30 PM on Wednesday evenings and 11:45 AM on Sunday mornings.

 Volunteers read the appointed Scripture on a rotating basis.